ryanwisely/csci340blog/_posts/2019-09-25-second-post.markdown

 ![](http://i.imgur.com/XuyLGPb.jpg )

-downloading all the files was a little overwhelming to look at, all at once, since i was scared to accidentally type something that would break the website. granted, none of this is rocket science--but it is computer science. hopefully i'll eventually understand the background components better as we get more in depth with the class later.
+downloading all the files was a little overwhelming to look at, all at once, since i was scared to accidentally type something that would break the website. hopefully i'll eventually understand the background components better as we get more in depth with the class later.

+granted, even though none of this is rocket science--it *is* computer science.